ziggity/went-to-bali-mwahaha/README.md

 Add further AJAX functionality where it might be useful.
 #The following changes were made:

 * If a product is added to the cart on the home page, an AJAX request is sent to update the # of items in the cart without reloading the page for a better user experience overall.

 * On the Homepage, users may click on a product to show or hide its details.

+* On shopping cart screen, delete items without reloading the page when an item is removed.

 E-commerce site.
 Uses `bcrypt` and `materialize`.
 There's a seed file.
 Set up your own admin.
 If you have questions, I'll be in Bali with no email.
 Ask someone else.